olaotan92/alx-low_level_programming/README.md

-This project is for a low level programming language
+This is a project for c programming